-Medical researchers are finding an increasingly clear connection between chronic inflammation in the body and the development of chronic conditions such as depression, autoimmune disorders, heart disease, diabetes and Parkinson’s, among many others.
+Medical researchers are finding an increasingly clear connection between chronic inflammation in the body and the development of chronic conditions such as depression, autoimmune disorders, heart disease, diabetes, and Parkinson’s, many others.

-If you’re wanting to maximize these wholesome plant-based anti-inflammatory benefits and soothe inflammation, here’s 15 varied and delicious plant-based dishes that will give you that extra anti-inflammatory boost, whether you’re currently challenged by an inflammation-related condition or just want to prevent one.
+If you want to maximize these wholesome plant-based anti-inflammatory benefits and soothe inflammation, here are 15 varied and delicious dishes that will give you that extra anti-inflammatory boost, whether you’re challenged by an inflammation-related condition or just want to prevent one.

 A Word About Nightshades